Getting Started

 Running memlab

-in your console to make sure it is installed.
+Run memlab in your terminal to make sure it is installed.
 You should see

 as shown below: